Windmost8/MS3-Cookbook-MostaphaE/README.md

 * Heroku
 * dnspython
 * Flask-pymongo
+* Fontawesome
+* Jquery
+* Werkzeug

 Additional technologies/installs may be observed in the requirements.txt file located in the directory, or accessed through here; https://github.com/Windmost8/MS3-Cookbook-MostaphaE/blob/39c2cf5fe35dca38f12ab4fad3b0c562eef14493/requirements.txt

 ---

 # Typography/Color Sceheme
+As mentioned in the technologies seciton, materlize was used as a css library for this project.
+The color scheme decided upon was light orange, with an aliceblue background.
+The light orange in question is called "orange lighten-2" from Materlize.
+The reason for orange was because I felt that it closely matched the theme of the site, which was about cooking, and orange is a color very dominantly present in dishes.

+The reason for an aliceblue background was just as a contrast against the orange color.

+In addition, a text-shadow css class wa put in place to allow texts to be shown easier for the eyes against colorful backgrounds, which in this case was orange again.
+Also, the text itself is white in color for it to also stand out despite the orange background.

 # Testing